 So the first thing you need to do before filing taxes for freelance work is to ensure you have complete records.
 When you’re an employee, that’s easy enough to do.
 You’ll get a single W-2 form and that’s what you would include with your tax return.
 Plus, you'll usually get a tax refund at the end of the year.
 But when you’re filing taxes as a freelancer, you’ll need to ensure you get a 1099-MISC or 1099-NEC form from each client that has paid you more than $600.
 Prior to 2020, non-employee compensation was reported on a 1099-MISC.
 Now, the form has been replaced by a Form 1099-NEC.
 As for how to report freelance income without a 1099, you still need to do it!

-Freelancers must record all income, including that income for which you don’t get a 1099.
+Freelancers must record all income, including that income for which you don’t get a 1099--including cash income.
 And if none of your clients paid you more than $600, but your annual income was still over $400, you have to file taxes without 1099 forms.
 Your clients will also request that you complete a W-9 form, which is how they record your name, address, and Taxpayer Identification Number (TIN).
 This is the information they use when it’s time to complete the 1099.
 You’ll also need to track all of your 1099 expenses, as this information will be important when it comes time to figure out how to file taxes as a freelancer.

 Here is a list of 1099 deductions to claim during the tax year: